NUS-HPC-AI-Lab/oh-my-server/docs/tacc_frontera.md

 ## DALI

-(Still have bug '[/opt/dali/dali/util/nvml.h:226] CPU affinity requested by user or recommended by nvml setting does not meet allowed affinity for given DALI thread.
-Use taskset tool to check allowed affinity', I'm communicating with the administer and will fix it soon)

 NVIDIA DALI can accelerate data loading and pre-processing using GPU rather than CPU, although with GPU memory tradeoff.

 It can also avoid some potential conflicts between MPI libraries and Horovod on some GPU clusters.